Skip to content

 Made to Outlast Everything

-Every piece is held to one question: will it matter more in twenty years?
+Every stone is held to one question: will it matter more when it is rarer?
 The cutting must honour the stone's natural optics.
 The metalwork must be worthy of the material.
-The provenance must be documented — not claimed.
-This is the discipline of creating things built to be passed down.
+The provenance must be more rigorous than claimed.
+This is the discipline of making things built to be passed down.